NCAS-CMS/cf-python/docs/source/sample_datasets.rst

    wind_components.nc

-The tutorial examples assume that the Python session is being run from the directory that also contains the sample files.
+The tutorial examples assume that the Python session is being run from the directory that contains the zip file and its unpacked contents, and no other files.

 The tutorial files may be also found in the `downloads directory
 <https://github.com/NCAS-CMS/cf-python/tree/master/docs/_downloads>`_